-The Rider Screens are a customizable and provides unique access to ride data, vehicle status, and vehicle information.
+The Rider Screens are customizable and provide unique access to ride data, vehicle status, and vehicle information.
 The Rider Screens also provide easy access to other often used features, such as Audio controls, Bluetooth® features, and Maps.

 NAVIGATION

 Press the Navigation button to access Ride Command navigation features (if equipped), find directions, and look up addresses, gas stations, and other points of interest.